 If you’re looking for a traditional Finnish experience and to visit one of the worlds cosiest cafes, here’s all the info on Cafe Regatta Helsinki.

-The pretty and atmospheric Cafe Regatta in Helsinki is located on the banks of the baltic and just beside Sibelius Park, in the Töölö suburb of the capital.
+The pretty and atmospheric Cafe Regatta in Helsinki is located on the banks of the baltic and just beside Sibelius Park in the Töölö suburb of the capital.

 It is around a 30 minute walk from Helsinki Central Railway Station.

-If you don’t fancy walking, the closest tram stop is Töölön halli.
-Although it’s still a 800m walk to the entrance of the red cottage doors.
+If you don’t fancy walking, the closest tram stop is Töölön halli, although it’s still a 800m walk to the entrance of the traditional red cottage doors.
 Totally worth the walk though, with it’s outdoor seating and fire pit, it brings a small piece of the Finnish countryside to the middle of Helsinki.

 If you plan on using public transport you can buy a Helsinki City Card, which allows unlimited use of Helsinki public transport for 24, 48 or 72 hours.

 For those short on time, or that prefer everything to be organised for them, there are some awesome tours on Get Your Guide available to book in advance.